Maniharika-1/News-App/README.md

 ###### Points
 * To understand the status of API response, a generic sealed class - Resource is used which will return if status is Success, Loading or Error.
 This approach helps in handling exceptions from remote API calls in a better way.
 In repositories, before sending the data to use cases, we verify the API response status and return.
+* Article entity class has Source object as a member.
+Since room doesn't allow object references in entities, type converter is used to convert Source object to source name which is a primitive type.
+Likewise for retrieving data from table, we convert source name to Source object adding dummy values in other fields.
+* All network calls and local database calls are made from background threads viewModelScope or liveData coroutiune builders.
+* In recycler view when list data changes, with notifyDataSetChanged() it will not know which particular element has been modified.
+Hence it will load/refresh all the visible items again which is an inefficient way when data is huge.
+To avoid this, DiffUtil utility class has been used which calculates the difference between old and new lists and returns the difference.
+With AsyncListDiffer class (helper class for computing the difference between two lists via DiffUtil), difference will be calculated in background thread instead of main thread.
+* ItemTouchHelper callback has been used in Favorites to detect and delete the swiped article.